-- Quick Card Pay.
+- Debit card.
 This sends payment through your debit card to your bank account, usually within 24 hours.

-- Fast Mobile e-Payment.
+- Mobile e-payment.
 You need an email address or cell phone number to sign up for this, and then the payment will be deposited into your account within 48 hours.

 - Direct deposit.
 With this method, you should be paid in two to five business days.

 - Check.
 Your check will arrive by mail in 7 to 10 business days.

 - Directly to the repair shop.
-Depending on your situation, your payment may also be sent directly to the repair shop or made out to the lien holder or finance company if you have a car loan.
+Depending on your situation, your payment may also be sent directly to the repair shop.